kubernetes-sigs/external-dns/docs/tutorials/coredns.md

 # CoreDNS with minikube

+:warning: This tutorial is out of date.

+:information_source: PRs to update it are welcome !

 This tutorial describes how to setup ExternalDNS for usage within a [minikube](https://github.com/kubernetes/minikube) cluster that makes use of [CoreDNS](https://github.com/coredns/coredns) and [nginx ingress controller](https://github.com/kubernetes/ingress-nginx).

 You need to: